LukasDZN/markdownUrlChecker/readme.md

-Chrome extension check why page is not openned
 Check commited cardframe changes
-Recalculate charcs  / words on load example and clear button click, also zoom out (parent px, all other should be rem) A function for building an object from markdown text:
+Recalculate chars  / words on load example and clear button click, also zoom out (parent px, all other should be rem) A function for building an object from markdown text: